Investors following a company may want to look at the assets portion since the assets represent the future economic benefits of the company.

-As seen from the chart, GM’s total assets over the 5-year period has been on an uptrend, reaching record high as of 1Q 2020 at nearly $247 billion.
+As seen from the chart, GM’s total assets have been steadily rising in the last 5 years, reaching as much as $240 billion USD as of fiscal Q3 2021.
 The growth in total assets was particularly significant between 2015 and 2017, rising 33% from $180 billion in 1Q 2015 to as much as $240 billion in 2Q 2017.

 However, GM’s total assets took a beating in 2017, dropping from its high of $240 billion in 2Q 2017 to $212 billion by the end of the year.
 The decline in assets was primarily due to the sale of its European subsidiary to PSE group during 2017.
 GM has completed the sale of its GME subsidiary in 4Q 2017.

-Nevertheless, GM’s total assets were seen rising steadily again between 2017 and 2020, hitting the $247 billion level by the 1st quarter of 2020.
-Between 2015 and 2020, GM’s total assets have grown by as much as 37% over the 5-year period.
+Nevertheless, GM’s total assets were seen rising steadily again between 2017 and 2021, hitting a record high of $247 billion by the 1st quarter of 2020 for the 1st time.

-Analyzing just the total assets may not tell us much about the fundamental of the company.
+Analyzing just the total assets alone may not tell us much about the fundamental of the company.
 Therefore, we will look at the breakdown of the total assets and find out exactly what has been causing the growth of GM’s total assets from the perspective of long-term and current assets.

-General Motors’ Total Long-Term Assets
+General Motors’ Long-Term Assets

-General Motors’ Total Current Assets
+General Motors’ Current Assets

-Between 2015 and 2020, GM’s current assets have been mostly flat as seen from the figures which hovered around the $80 billion level over the 5-year period.
-However, GM’s current assets were seen rising significantly in 1Q 2020, hitting record high at close to $100 billion.
+In the last 6 years, GM’s current assets have been mostly flat as seen from the figures which hovered around the $80 billion level.
+However, GM’s current assets were seen rising significantly in 1Q 2020, hitting a record high at close to $100 billion.

-GM’s Long-Term Assets – Property
+GM’s Tangible Assets – Property

 Some of GM’s most valuable assets can be found within the long-term assets portion in the balance sheets.
 One of which is the property which is mostly made up of tangible assets such as factories, land, offices, equipment, etc.

-GM’s Cash Generating Assets – Equipment on Operating Leases
+GM’s Cash Generating Assets – Equipment On Operating Leases